-Whether you are tired of spending hundreds or even thousands of dollars at coffee shops or you just don’t want to drive every morning to get your favorite espresso, the Gaggia Classic Pro Vs Rancilio Silvia are two Italian classics which you can create your favorite coffee beverages at home with.
+Whether you are tired of spending hundreds or even thousands of dollars at coffee amazons or you just don’t want to drive every morning to get your favorite espresso, the Gaggia Classic Pro Vs Rancilio Silvia are two Italian classics which you can create your favorite coffee beverages at home with.

 Although both the machines are entry level however, they are packed with many features which are often found in high-end models.

 Made in Italy, the machines perfect options if you possess some barista skills and appreciate commercial quality coffee drinks.
 The Rancilio Silvia is expensive compared to Gaggia Classic pro and boosts of a different design.
 Let’s explore each espresso machine to find out which of the two can find a dedicated spot in your kitchen.

 Gaggia Classic Pro Vs Rancilio Silvia Comparison and Reviews